improver.ensemble_copula_coupling.utilities module#

 • Quantile: A regular set of equally-spaced percentiles aimed

 at dividing a Cumulative Distribution Function into blocks of equal probability.
+This is the default option.

 • Random: A random set of ordered percentiles.